gmetrixr/docs/gmetri-docs/docs/06_faqs/02_content.md

 - While exporting from Fusion Studio, you can also adjust the colour settings to make the image look better
 - If you are compressing your images, there will be a drop in quality.
 Find the best compression to quality ratio that works for you by trying them out for yourself.
 GMetri Suggested Compression for JPEG - [squoosh](https://squoosh.app/) and for PNG - [tinypng](https://tinypng.com/)

 ## How to set up the camera view at the beginning of the scene?

 We can set up the camera view at the beginning of each scene, by accessing the scene properties.
 You can do this by selecting the scene in the Structure tab and then open up the Properties tab.
-The scene has the following properties:
+A scene has the following properties:

-- **Scene Yaw Correction** - Which will set the direction the scene will start with, in yaw (horizontal direction)
-- **Scene Pitch Correction** -  Which will set the direction the scene will start with, in pitch (vertical direction)
-- **Scene Reset Rotation** - Which will reset the scene rotation to the Scene Yaw and Pitch Correction values every time the scene is changed to this current scene
-- **Scene Gyro Lock** - Which will lock the gyroscope of your device, ensuring your content remains on screen no matter how you turn your mobile device
+- **Initial Yaw** - This determines the initial yaw (horizontal angle) the camera looks when the scene starts
+- **Reset Rotation** - Setting this true ensures the camera always follows the "Initial Yaw" setting when entering a new scene, ignoring the direction it was loking at in the previous scene.

-For example, if you want the scene to start every time looking 70° to the right, set Scene Yaw Correction to 70° (or -70° for turning left) and switch on Scene Reset Rotation.
+For example, if you want the scene to start every time looking 70° to the right, set Initial Yaw to 70° (or -70° for turning left) and switch Reset Rotation "on".

 ## How to snap 360 images from Google Street View?